giampaolo/giampaolo.github.io/content/blog/2017/psutil-510-system-temperatures-battery-cpu-freq.rst

 CPU frequency
 -------------

 Available under Linux, Windows and OSX.
 Relevant commit is `here <https://github.com/giampaolo/psutil/pull/952/files>`__.
-Linux is the only platform which reports the real-time value (always changing), on all other platforms current frequency is represented as the nominal “fixed” value.
+Linux is the only platform which reports the real-time value (always changing); on all other platforms current frequency is represented as the nominal “fixed” value.

 .. code-block:: python